caitlinhalla/freeformind/README.md

 * `admin = User.new(email: "franz@test.com", password: "password", password_confirmation: "password", admin: true)`
 * `admin.save`

-Now, simply log in on the site with these admin user credentials.
+Now, simply login on the site with these admin user credentials.

 To view the basic user account, visit the site to sign up.